 - 0:50 to 1:10: Birthday kid opens presents.

 - 1:10 to 1:30: Everyone sings "Happy Birthday" and eats cake.

 - 1:30 to 2:00: Guests have unorganized playtime and say goodbye.

 - Settle any bills with entertainers or venues.

-- Throw away gift wrap and recycle any paper or cardboard that can be.
+- Throw away gift wrap, and recycle any paper or cardboard.

 - Write and send thank you cards within two weeks of the party.
-If you can, include a photo of your child enjoying each guest’s gift.
+Consider including a photo of the child enjoying each guest’s gift.